Ll0rens/Ll0rens.github.io/_posts/2022-11-14-Commands-For-InfoSec.md

 `timeout 1 OTHER_COMMAND`: this command takes 1 second to execute at most

 `masscan`: escano de puertos y herramienta profesional muy potente para auditar empresas

+`kill %`: kill the process that is at the back